mrc-ide/wodin/app/static/src/app/help/code.md

 # This is a comment and will be ignored
 b <- 2 * a # the text after the '#' is a comment and will be ignored
 ```

-## Further help
-A more detailed user guide can be found [here](https://mrc-ide.github.io/infectiousdiseasemodels-2019/guide/) (opens in new page).